dtan1/starknet-main/README.md

 ## Starknet Contract ##
 - contract boilder plate / template
   (code block, and basic description)

 <br></br>
+### Starknet toolings ###
+  - scarb
+    - build toolchain and package manager for Cairo and Starknet ecosystems.
+    - used to write, compile, and deploy Cairo and Starknet smart contracts.
+    - steps (code block / table ....)
+      - scarb new <project_name> :
+        - sets up a new project -
+          - generating a Scarb.toml configuration file and
+          - an initial src/lib.cairo contract file.
+      - scarb build :
+        - compiles your contract into Sierra code, an intermediate layer between high-level Cairo and compilation targets such as Cairo Assembly (CASM)

+<br></br>
 ## Starknet Testing ##
 - unit testing
 - local testing